Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

 **Doxygen**
 Version 1.8.4 or above: http://www.stack.nl/~dimitri/doxygen/download.html

+**Dot**
+Part of Graphviz software, used by Doxygen for generation of class diagrams in Reference Manual: http://www.graphviz.org/Download..php

 **MiKTeX** or other package providing **pdflatex** command (only needed for generation of PDF documents): http://miktex.org/download

 **Inkscape** (only needed for generation of PDF documents containing SVG images): http://www.inkscape.org/download